Back to Home

 9. Data Breach Procedures

-We maintain comprehensive incident response procedures to quickly identify, contain, and respond to data breaches while minimizing impact on data subjects.
+We maintain procedures to identify, respond to, and manage data breaches to minimize impact on individuals.

 9.1 Breach Detection and Response